About The College

 Current postings

-Location: Vancouver or Victoria (this position is eligible for a hybrid work arrangement)
+Location: British Columbia (this position is eligible for a remote work arrangement)

 About the role

-The College of Health and Care Professionals of BC (CHCPBC) is seeking an Executive Assistant to provide confidential administrative support to the Registrar/CEO, the Chief Regulatory Officer (CRO), and the Leadership Team.
+The College of Health and Care Professionals of BC (CHCPBC) is seeking a Practice Advisor, Occupational Therapy who will contribute to the Practice Support team within the Quality Practice department, and is responsible for supporting and advising registrants, the public, and other regulatory programs on profession-specific issues.
 Read the full position description (PDF).

-This position is within the Office of the Registrar and CEO.
+This position is a member of the Quality Practice team.
 Some of the key functions of this role include:

 About you